 - What is the treatment for seborrheic dermatitis?

 - What is the prognosis of seborrheic dermatitis?

 - Find a local Doctor in your town

 The distribution of this rash is often of great help in making the diagnosis.
 In adults, areas commonly involved include the scalp, the outer ear, and external auditory canal, the forehead, the brows, the eyelids, the cheeks adjacent to the nose, including the folds that extends from the nose to the sides of the mouth, and less commonly the armpits, the mid-chest, and mid-back regions.
 In babies, the rash causes a scalp eruption commonly called "cradle cap."
 It can also be more extensive and involve the diaper area as well.
 Although in both adults and children the rash may have no symptoms, it commonly causes itching, especially in the scalp.

 How is seborrheic dermatitis diagnosed?

-The diagnosis of seborrheic dermatitis is almost always made clinically, meaning that the doctor recognizes it on the basis of its appearance.
+The diagnosis of seborrheic dermatitis is usually made clinically, meaning that the doctor recognizes it on the basis of its appearance.
 Occasionally, a scraping of skin scales treated with potassium hydroxide is examined using a microscope to exclude a fungal infection.
 A skin biopsy is rarely required for diagnosis.

 What is the treatment for seborrheic dermatitis?